Benchmark

 Regulations evolve constantly.
 If compliance officers have to wait on IT to update systems, they are already behind.
 AI tools should be configurable without code, so compliance teams themselves can add new regulations and adapt workflows quickly.

-A compliance assistant must operate under real-world conditions: thousands of queries, role-based access, and strict privacy requirements.
+A compliance assistant must operate under real-world conditions: thousands of queries, role-based access, and strict privacy requirements in any enterprise AI deployment.
 Enterprise-grade security standards (ISO, SOC 2, GDPR) should be table stakes, not afterthoughts.

 Traditional compliance projects can take a year or more to show results.
 By contrast, modern compliance AI should deliver pilots in weeks and full deployments in under a quarter.